gem5bootcamp/lps2024/slides/03-Developing-gem5-models/09-extending-gem5-models.md

 ### 01-local-inst-tracker

-Currently, in gem5, there is not a straight-forward method to raise an exit event after we executed (committed) a number of instructions.
+Currently, in gem5, there is not a straight-forward method to raise an exit event after we executed (committed) a number of instructions for multi-core simulation.
 We can easily create one with Probe Point.
-We will start with creating ProbeListener that listen to each core's `Committed` ProbePoint, then in 02-global-inst-tracker, we will create a SimObject to manage all the ProbeListener to raise an exit event after the simulation executed (committed) a number of instructions.
+We will start with creating ProbeListener that listen to each core's `ppRetiredInsts` ProbePoint, then in 02-global-inst-tracker, we will create a SimObject to manage all the ProbeListener to raise an exit event after the simulation executed (committed) a number of instructions.

 ### Goal